evnbr/bindery/docs/docs.md

 Add a footnote to the bottom of the flow area.
 Footnotes cut into the area for text, so note that very large footnotes may bump the entire element to the next page.
-- `selector`: Which elements the rule should be applied to.
+- `selector` Which elements the rule should be applied to.
-- `render`: A function that takes an element and number, and returns the footnote for that element.
+- `render` A function that takes an element and number, and returns the footnote for that element.
 This footnote will be inserted at the bottom of the flow area.
-- `replace`: A function that takes the selected element and number, and returns an new element with a footnote indicator.
+- `replace` A function that takes the selected element and number, and returns an new element with a footnote indicator.
 By default, Bindery will simply insert the number as a superscript after the original element. `Optional`